diffblue/cbmc/doc/architectural/memory-primitives.md

 ## Checking if a memory segment has at least a given size

-The following two primitives can be used to check whether there is a memory segment starting at the given pointer and extending for at least the given number of bytes:
+The following three primitives can be used to check whether there is a memory segment starting at the given pointer and extending for at least the given number of bytes:

 - `_Bool __CPROVER_r_ok(const void *p, size_t size)`
 - `_Bool __CPROVER_w_ok(const void *p, size_t size)`
+- `_Bool __CPROVER_rw_ok(const void *p, size_t size)`

 At present, both primitives are equivalent as all memory in CBMC is considered both readable and writeable.
 If `p` is the null pointer, the primitives return